British Superbike Championship Support Series: National Superstock 600 Championship

-The National Superstock 600 Championship is a support race for the British Superbike Championship, the superstock 600 meaning that all the bikes have to be of a pretty stock spec, meaning the bikes that are produced to ride for the public, with a maximum engine size of 600cc.
+The National Superstock 600 Championship is a support race for the British Superbike Championship.
+Superstock 600 meaning that all the bikes have to be an essentially stock specification, based on the bikes that are produced for public road use, with a maximum engine size of 600cc.

 National Superstock 600 champions

 Moto3 Motostar British Championship

 The British Motostar Championship was a support race for the British Superbike Championship, this class developed from the defunct 125cc category.
 At the end of the 2015 season the 125cc class ended and the newer 250cc Moto3 bikes were allowed in this class as a way of a stepping stone to the Moto3 class at world championship level which runs 250cc Moto3 bikes.